BrandonVout/ao3-skins/README.md

 ## License

-Distributed under the [MIT License](./LICENSE).
+Original skins distributed under the [MIT License](./LICENSE).
 Everyone is free to use and modify these skins however they wish.

+Adapted skins credited in file, licenses may vary.